Equitable Internet Initiative

 Integral to our work are the Digital Stewards.
 They are community organizers, media makers, educators, artists, and neighborhood leaders.
 They come from the neighborhoods they work in, are Black and other people of color, and range in age from elders to teens.
 They demystify technology for their communities, working according to our collective EII Working Principles.

-That demystification looks like intentional network build-out and design, community workshops and trainings, neighborhood advisory councils, and participatory design sessions with community.
+They demystify technology for their communities through intentional network build-out and design, community workshops and trainings, neighborhood advisory councils, and participatory design sessions with community.

 - Homes with no or low-speed connections,